Why do we put candles on a birthday cake?

 Modern Celebrations

 Well it seems the symbolism of candles is something that has carried throughout the ages, as they are also linked to the German Kinderfest in the 18th Century.
 Many think this is where our modern association of birthday cake and candles comes from.
-At that time, they believed you were more likely to be visited by evil spirits on your birthday and so they’d literally surround children with much merriment, a plain bread-like cake and lit candles to protect them.
-Sounds… a bit creepy.
+In 18th-century Germany, birthdays came with a side of existential dread.
+They thought kids were more likely to be visited by evil spirits on their birthday - so naturally, they surrounded them with fire.
+Seems totally safe and not at all traumatising.

-Nowadays, the only evil spirits you’ll have to ward off are the ghosts of misspent youth and regret of all the times you passed on second helpings of dessert.
+These days, the only spirits we worry about are the ghosts of bad decisions, questionable life choices, and the regret of ever saying 'No thanks, I’m full.
 That is, if you’re old like me, otherwise children’s birthday parties are usually delightfully raucous occasions full of cake, music and mischief!
 And fewer candles.

 Candles vs Sparklers

-The whole ritual around birthday cakes has evolved quite a bit over the years.
-Since the coronavirus pandemic changed the world, it's also changed the way we celebrate.
+As with everything in life, birthday cakes have evolved.
+Thanks to COVID, blowing all over a cake before serving it to friends is now less charming, more biohazard - so enter the rise of cake sparklers.
 Candles are now not as commonplace due to worries of contamination.
 Cake fountains or sparklers have gained popularity due to no blowing required and the added drama.

 Cake Sparklers